Have you had the “Extra Payment Required” email from Parcel2Go?

 For “overweight” parcels that I reckon were nothing of the sort.

 So what to do?

 Well, here is the problem with Parcel2Go and Hermes.
-You get what your pay for.
-Its a cheap service.
+You get what you pay for.
+It’s a cheap service.
 This means zero competent customer service of any description.

-Both organisatons are set up to dissuade you from contacting anyone if something goes wrong.
-Daft email support (copy and paste replies) and dire “live help” that will have your dripping in cobwebs by the time you get anywhere.
+Both organisations are set up to dissuade you from contacting anyone if something goes wrong.
+Daft email support (copy and paste replies) and dire “live help” that will have you dripping in cobwebs by the time you get anywhere.

 Sure you can email “firstname.lastname@example.org” but nothing will happen.
 When faced with facts and logic, they will simply stop replying.

 Customer service is not a hallmark of either Parcel2Go or Hermes – both are totally chronic in this regard.
 The fact is they simply don’t give a shit – they only want your money.

 I estimate that between this “Extra Payment Required” scam and the few items that are stolen, lost, delivered wrongly, or not at all, we will have issues with up to 5% of Hermes bookings.